tcpalmer/nina-scheduler/concepts.md

 ### Image Grading

 {: .note}
 [Image Grading](post-acquisition/image-grader.html) is a work in progress.
-The following is not yet implemented and all images are marked as acceptable.
+The following is not yet implemented and all images are marked as acceptable if the Image Grader is enabled on the Project.

 In order to increase the level of automation, the plugin includes rudimentary image grading.
 The grader will compare metrics (e.g. HFR and star count) for the current image to a set of immediately preceding images to detect significant deviations.
 If the image fails the test, the accepted count on the associated Exposure Plan is not incremented and the scheduler will continue to schedule exposures.